lohcoh/lohcoh-core/lohcoh-docs/README.md

 ## lowkode : metadata driven, UI component library for ASP.NET.

-lowkode is a Blazor-based, metadata driven, UI component library for ASP.NET Core. lowkode is the easiest way to build, customize, and extend a web-based user interface for line of business applications.
+lowkode is a metadata driven, UI component library for Blazor. lowkode is the easiest way to build, customize, and extend a web-based user interface for line of business applications.

 lowkode eliminates the need to manually create basic UI elements like forms, data tables, search panels, etc.